Geography of Japan: Map of Japan

 Each region contains several prefectures, except the Hokkaido region, which comprises only Hokkaido Prefecture.

-The regions are not official administrative units, but have been traditionally used as the regional division of Japan in a number of contexts.
-For example, maps and geography textbooks divide Japan into the eight regions, weather reports usually give the weather by region, and many businesses and institutions use their home region as part of their name (Kinki Nippon Railway, Chūgoku Bank, Tohoku University, etc.).
+The regions are not official administrative units but have been traditionally used as the regional division of Japan in a number of contexts.
+For example, maps and geography textbooks divide Japan into the eight regions; weather reports usually give the weather by region; and many businesses and institutions use their home region as part of their name (Kinki Nippon Railway, Chūgoku Bank, Tohoku University, etc.).
 While Japan has eight High Courts, their jurisdictions do not correspond with the eight regions.

 Composition, topography and geography

 About 73% of Japan is mountainous, with a mountain range running through each of the main islands.
 Japan's highest mountain is Mount Fuji, with an elevation of 3776 m.
 Japan's forest cover rate is 68.55% since the mountains are heavily forested.
 The only other developed nations with such a high forest cover percentage are Finland and Sweden.

 Since there is little level ground, many hills and mountainsides at lower elevations around towns and cities are often cultivated.
 As Japan is situated in a volcanic zone along the Pacific deeps, frequent low-intensity earth tremors and occasional volcanic activity are felt throughout the islands.
 Destructive earthquakes occur several times a century.
 Hot springs are numerous and have been exploited by the leisure industry.

 The Geospatial Information Authority of Japan measures Japan's territory annually in order to continuously grasp the state of the national land.
 As of July 1, 2021, Japan's territory is 377,973.89 km2.
 It increases in area due to volcanic eruptions such as Nishinoshima (西之島), the natural expansion of the islands, and land reclamation.

-This table shows the land use in 2002.
+This table shows land use in 2002.